Radar: To Do in D.C. 5.5-5.8

 Cinco De Mayo at Hi-Lawn

 Cinco De Mayo?
 Derby Day?
-How can anyone choose just one?
 At Union Market’s Hi-Lawn rooftop, get a perfect mix of both holidays at their Cinco de Derby weekend celebration.
 Featuring pulled pork nachos, live bluegrass music and your choice of mint juleps, margaritas and more, this weekend is the perfect amalgamation of two stellar festivities.
 Don’t miss out on a rooftop extravaganza that does it well and does it so well.
-Free+.
-2 p.m.
+Free.
+Various times.
 Hi-Lawn: 1309 5th St. NE, DC; hilawndc.com // @hilawndc

-Make lasting bonds and have a blast in one of DC Fray’s wonderful Summer leagues.
-From activities like cornhole to soccer to anything beyond, joining Fray leagues are a great way to get active and meet friendly faces.
-Cheer each other on as you make wicked plays.
-Grab a bite afterwards and get to know your fellow Washingtonians.
-With DC Fray, the main goal isn’t to be a champion.
-It’s to make fun possible. dcfray.com // @dcfray

 5.6